 Hello!
 I’m Slanted Fish, and I’ve been playing Poptropica and writing about it on this Poptropica Help Blog since the summer of 2008.
 In this game review, I’ll be evaluating my experiences and (hopefully unbiased) thoughts so that you can decide whether you’d like to invest your time (and if you want, your money) into it.
+Note: This was written in 2013 and may contain some outdated information.

 - Name of the game: Poptropica